Lazarus Group: Cryptocurrency transfer

-Between June 2023 and February 2024, Huione Pay received cryptocurrency worth over $150,000, from a digital wallet used by North Korean hacking outfit Lazarus, according to the previously unreported blockchain data reviewed by Reuters.
+Between June 2023 and February 2024, Huione Pay, whose directors include Cambodian businessman Hun To, received cryptocurrency worth over $150,000, from a digital wallet used by North Korean hacking outfit Lazarus, according to the previously unreported blockchain data reviewed by Reuters.

 Cryptocurrency exchange hacks

 According to Indian media reports, a local cryptocurrency exchange named WazirX was hacked by the group and $234.9 million worth of crypto assets have been stolen.

 In February 2025, the cryptocurrency exchange Bybit, based in Dubai, was hacked in what became the biggest crypto exchange theft to date.
 Around 400,000 Ethereum was stolen, worth about US$1.5 billion at the time.
-The attackers gained access to Bybit’s cold wallet system by exploiting a vulnerability in a third-party wallet tool called Safe {Wallet}.
+The attackers gained access to Bybit's cold wallet system by exploiting a vulnerability in a third-party wallet tool called Safe {Wallet}.
 According to reports, they tricked wallet signers into approving a fake transaction that gave them control over the funds.

 The hack caused a sharp drop in cryptocurrency prices.
 Ethereum fell by over 20%, and Bitcoin dropped below US$90,000.
 Many users rushed to withdraw their funds, and some exchanges temporarily paused withdrawals.
 Regulators in several countries began reviewing how exchanges secure user assets.

 Cybersecurity researchers and blockchain analysts linked the attack to the Lazarus Group, a hacking group believed to be backed by North Korea.
 They tracked the stolen funds through multiple wallets and exchanges and found patterns similar to previous Lazarus operations.

 Bybit stated that it was able to recover most of the stolen Ethereum and remained solvent throughout the incident.
 The company announced new security upgrades and offered a bounty to help track down the hackers and recover the remaining funds.

+Bitget incident

+On 24 September 2026, cryptocurrency exchange Bitget suffered a security breach in which approximately US$351.6 million in assets were transferred without authorization from portions of its hot- and warm-wallet infrastructure.
+Bitget stated that the incident involved the compromise of a critical backend system within its wallet infrastructure.
+According to the exchange, the attackers spoofed transaction data and used the compromised system to trigger the exchange's authorization process, rather than obtaining the wallets' private keys.
+The specific method used to gain access to the backend system remained under investigation.

+Bitget temporarily suspended withdrawals while investigating the incident and reported that its cold-wallet infrastructure and the majority of its platform assets were unaffected.
+The exchange said its User Protection Fund, which held more than US$464 million at the time, covered the reported loss.

+Bitget CEO Gracy Chen said preliminary investigation indicated that the attackers' activity was consistent with patterns associated with North Korean hacking groups.
+Some security researchers and media reports subsequently linked the incident to the Lazarus Group or a Lazarus-associated unit.
+However, as of 25 September 2026, the attribution remained preliminary and had not been conclusively established by an independent investigation.